Changeover time matrix

 Every product switch has a cost.
 Now you can see it before you commit.

-Every line has fast product switches and expensive ones.
-Most plants don't know which is which until the clock is running.
-The choice gets made on instinct, by batch size, by whoever is in the room.
-The cost shows up in OEE.
+Every line has fast switches and expensive ones.
+Most plants learn which is which after the clock starts — by instinct, batch size, or who's in the room.
+Cost shows up in OEE.

 Three scheduling decisions made without the data